oshaughnessy/maysl.soccer/_pages/parents.md

 For example, U13 is for kids 13 and under.
 If your child was born in 2010, they'd be in U13 because 2023-2010 is 13.

+## Player Safety

+US Soccer places a lot of value on player safety.
+If your child has any special health conditions, like the need for an EpiPen or an inhaler, please talk to your coaches about it.
+Make sure they know how to recognize signs of problems and how to deal with them.
+They'll want to be prepared in case there's an emergency, and they should be able to recognize changes in your childrens' normal behavior.

 ## Further Reading